A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 Creel's aunt is desperate to tie her family to royalty, so she dumps Creel in front of the local dragon in hopes that she'll be rescued by the local prince!
 Instead, Creel rejects the haughty prince and befriends the dragon, who gifts her a pair of slippers which only seem to be ordinary.
 As she sets off to forge her own path using her talent for embroidery, little does Creel know that these far-from-ordinary slippers could save the kingdom or destroy it.
 With its spirited and independent-minded heroine, this charming story, full of vivid descriptions of everything from Creel's "fancywork" to the rough streets of the King's Seat, will delight middle grade readers.
 Creel's story continues in Dragon Flight and Dragon Spear.

 10-year-old Hà has lived her whole life in Saigon, and she loves everything about the city — the bustling markets, its unique traditions, and her very own papaya tree.
 But when the Vietnam War reaches the capital, Hà and her family are forced to flee.
 They make their way by boat to a tent city in Guam, then to Florida, and finally, to a new home in Alabama.
 To Hà, this new land is all wrong: her neighbors are cold, the food is dull, and even the landscape feels alien.
 Even still, thanks to the strength of her family and help from a teacher with a very unexpected connection to the country where she was born, Hà begins to find her own place in this new world.
 This National Book Award-winning novel is written in free verse.
-Fans of this story will enjoy the 2015 companion novel, Listen, Slowly.
+Thanhha Lai is also the author of a 2015 companion novel, Listen, Slowly.

 Brother and sister Matthew and Marilla Cuthbert were planning to take in an orphan boy to help on the family farm; they’re not expecting spirited, flame-haired Anne to show up instead.
 But Matthew is quickly charmed by Anne’s unique personality and vivid imagination — even if those same qualities often get her in no end of trouble.
 It may be that this unexpected girl will be the best thing to ever happen to their family!
 Anne Shirley is a deeply beloved character, and adults who loved reading her adventures will enjoy getting to introduce her to a new generation.
 Fans of Anne can also check out this box set featuring all the Anne novels, as well as the other products in our Anne of Green Gables Collection.

 Morrigan Crow knows she's cursed: she was born on the unluckiest day, she gets blamed for every misfortune, and everyone reminds her that she's doomed to die on midnight of her next birthday.
 Then a mysterious man named Jupiter North appears and whisks her away to a magical city called Nevermoor.
 But her residence isn't permanent: Morrigan is Jupiter's selection to compete for a place in the Wundrous Society... and if she fails, she'll have to face her deadly fate.
-Exciting, whimsical, and colorful, this first book in a planned series will be a favorite with readers who love fantasy and adventure.
+Exciting, whimsical, and colorful, this book will be a favorite with readers who love fantasy and adventure; Morrigan's adventures continue in Wundersmith: The Calling of Morrigan Crow.

 Sixteen people — including one extremely smart 13-year-old girl, Turtle — are offered the opportunity to live in an exclusive condo.
 Shortly after, they discover that they are also invited to the reading of Sam Westing’s will, where two million dollars rest on finding Westing’s murderer before the other potential heirs!
 Suspicions, lies, and alliances flurry through the group as Westing gets to play one last game.
 The fascinating cast of characters and fast pace make this a title that's hard to put down, and its complex, layered mystery story will have readers guessing to the end.

 People in town think Meg is a loose cannon, her brother Charles Wallace is dumb, and her father ran off and left their scientist mother — but Meg doesn’t believe a word of any of it.
-So when an unexpected stranger appears in their kitchen and tells Meg about a tesseract — the “wrinkle in time” which her father was researching for the government — Meg decides to set off through space and time to find him.
-Her adventures with Charles Wallace and neighbor Calvin will require all of their strengths to accomplish!
+So when an unexpected stranger appears in their kitchen and tells Meg about a tesseract — the “wrinkle in time” which her father was researching for the government — Meg decides to set off through space and time to find him, with Charles Wallace and her next-door neighbor Calvin.
+It turns out her mission will require all of their strengths to accomplish!
 A Wrinkle in Time is the first of a quintet of science fiction classics, which are also available in a box set.
 Fans of the book can also check out the graphic novel adaptation by Hope Larson.

 For hundreds of years, a small group of Elders have ruled the Protectorate by terrorizing its citizens with stories of a witch who will destroy the community if a baby is not left in the forest for her once a year.
 A witch does live in the forest — but she is a kind and gentle witch named Xan, who rescues the abandoned babies.
 One year, however, she accidentally feeds a rescued baby moonlight instead of starlight.
 The moonlight fills the child with powerful magic, and for her safety, Xan decides to raise this special child, Luna, as her own.
 As Luna approaches her 13th birthday, her magic begins to grow in new and unpredictable ways.
 With her coming of age, Luna will face new challenges to protect the people she loves and bring renewed hope to the lives of those around her.